nandito/nandito-info/content/blog/2020-05-04-self-hosted-cookieless-analytics/index.md

     systemctl enable ackee
     ```

-## Failure
+## Trial and error

 First I wanted to run the Dockerized app in the f1-micro instance.
 I used the Container-optimized OS.
-But it seems that ~580 MB RAM is not enough to run the Mongo DB and the Ackee containers in the same time (+ an nginx reverse proxy + the GCP's logger container).
+But it seems that ~580 MB RAM is not enough to run the Mongo DB and the Ackee containers at the same time (+ an nginx reverse proxy + the GCP's logger container).

-After some hours of struggling I decided to try to install the apps directly to Debian.
-This way everything worked for the first try.
+After struggling for a few hours I decided to try to install the apps directly to Debian.
+This way everything worked on the first try.

 ## Conclusion

-Well, I've spent some evenings to move my analytics from Google Analytics to another Google service (Google Cloud Platform).
+Well, I've spent several evenings to move my analytics from Google Analytics to another Google service (Google Cloud Platform).
 It's still Google, but the data now is inside a VM's database, not in GA directly.